AamAadmiParty/aapkamanch/aapkamanch/templates/statics/party/org-structure.md

 **C. Parliamentary Level**

 1. If there are one or more Parliamentary constituencies in any Municipality, then Parliamentary Level Council/Executive shall be formed in that Municipality.
 Parliamentary Level Council/Executive shall be formed in similar manner as District Council/Executive and they shall work similarly.
+1. This will apply to the National Capital territory of Delhi.
+State Council for Delhi shall consist of Convenors of all primary units and Assembly constituencies and Joint Convenors of all Primary Units.
+State Council shall have similar powers as enjoyed by the State Council mentioned at Clause E of Article IV
+1. State Council shall elect State Executive Committee, which shall be formed and shall function in similar fashion as State Executive Committee mentioned at Clause E of Article IV

+**D. Municipal Committee:**

+1. Municipal Council will be formed at the level of each municipality or Municipal Corporation.
+Municipal Council will consist of Convenors and Joint Convenors of all Primary units in that municipal area.
+1. Municipal Council shall form a Municipal Executive Committee, Municipal Council and Municipal Executive Committee will be formed and shall function in similar fashion as District Council and District Executive Committee at clause D of Article IV above.
+1. The provisions of this sub-clause shall not apply to NCT of Delhi